Aim

 - PIPER staff are not able to stay at the home once the transfer is complete.

 - The child must have intravenous infusions and mechanical ventilation ceased in the PIPER vehicle prior to transfer into the home.
-The transfer from the vehicle to the home is usually effected by hand-ventilating the child during transfer and ceasing
+The transfer from the vehicle to the home is usually affected by hand-ventilating the child during transfer and ceasing

 ventilation on settling in the home.

 In both coronial and non-coronial cases, a child and their family may be transferred to Very Special Kids (VSK), a children’s hospice in Malvern, for their end-of-life care.
-There is accommodation on site for families, fully trained medical and nursing staff available and a cool room for a family to
+There is accommodation on site for families, fully trained medical and nursing

-have extended time with their child after their death.
+staff available and a cool room for a family to have extended time with their child after their death.
 Please discuss with your team before offering and ensure VSK has the capacity to accept a patient before offering the resource to a family.
 Click

 here for further information of VSK.